-Ann resides in New York.
-She lives by the creed best expressed in the Andre Gide quote: "Art is the collaboration between God and the artist and the less the artist does, the better."
+She laughs and adds, "I think the French poet Andre Gid said it best: 'Art is the collaboration between God and the artist, and the less the artist does, the better.'"

 Were songwriting Callaway's only talent, she would bear the distinction of being one of the best in the business, as evidenced by her recent induction to the Women Songwriters Hall of Fame.
 But she's also a mesmerizing all-around performer - singer, pianist, actress - whose mastery of jazz, pop, and cabaret has thrilled audiences across the globe, whether she appears on concert stages, theaters, or on film and TV.
 Broadway World voted her Entertainer of the Year, and Best Jazz Vocalist two years in a row, and she received a Tony Award nomination as Best Actress in a Featured Role in a Musical for her knockout performance in Swing!